FilippoPic/FilippoPic/README.md

-Hi, I’m @FilippoPic. :wave: I'm a nearly MSc graduate in Statistics and Actuarial Sciences from the University of Trieste (Italy) :it::mortar_board:
+Hi, I’m @FilippoPic. :wave: I'm a MSc graduate in Statistics and Actuarial Sciences from the University of Trieste (Italy) :it::mortar_board:

 * **Currently working on:** Evolutionary Algorithms for solving portfolio optimization problems with MATLAB :chart_with_upwards_trend: